AI-comp/SamurAICoding2014/Rule.en.md

 There are 4 daimyo and 6 lords.
 Each player controls one daimyo.
 The total military strength of each daimyo is initially 0.
-Each lord is neutral and their intimacy degree with each daimyo is 0.
+Each lord is neutral and their intimacy degree with their intimacy degrees with all the daimyo are 0.
-The military force of each of the lord is set randomly among 3, 4, 5, or 6, and made open.
+The military force of each of the lords is set randomly among 3, 4, 5, or 6, and made open.

 ### Game Turns and Negotiations